peeti-sriwongsanguan/XGBoost_Timeseries_Analysis_Walmart_Data/README.md

 # time_series_walmart
 The project will use ML/DL to forecast sales and demand based on sample data from Walmart stores while taking into account economic conditions like the Consumer Price Index (CPI), unemployment rate (Unemployment Index, etc).
+In this project, I want to try a new package called **Optuna**.
+Optuna is an open-source hyperparameter optimization framework developed by Preferred Networks, Inc. It provides a flexible and efficient platform for optimizing machine learning model hyperparameters, allowing users to find the best set of hyperparameters for their models automatically.

 ## Environment